bhauman/lein-figwheel/README.md

 can click on files in the heads up display and they will open in your editor!

+#### Built in REPL

+When you launch figwheel it not only starts a live building/reloading process but it also optionally launches a CLJS REPL into your running browser application.
+This REPL shares compilation information with the figwheel builder, so as you change your code the REPL is also aware of the code changes.
+The REPL also has some special built-in control functions that allow you to control the auto-building process and execute various build tasks without having to stop and rerun figwheel.

 #### Robust connection

 Figwheel's connection is fairly robust.
 I have experienced figwheel